 Federal and state laws contained in the E-Sign Act and the California Corporations Code generally regulate electronic communications.
 The laws are intended to facilitate modern commerce, which explains why their focus is on verifying that the parties to a communication or transaction have each formally consented to use electronic communications in lieu of original signatures or mail.
 There are two basic requirements: that the users consent to electronic communication and that the law does not otherwise prohibit its use.

-The key statute is Civil Code section 1350.7.
-It defines the five acceptable methods of communication (personal delivery, mail (including billing statements), email and fax, publication in a membership periodical, and via television broadcasting).
+The key statutes are Civil Code sections 4040 and 4045 that define the five acceptable methods of communication (personal delivery, mail (including billing statements), email and fax, publication in a membership periodical, and via television broadcasting).
 It permits electronic communications subject to member consent and other laws that might require notice by mail, personal service or posting.

 Consent to e-com has these elements: the association is given the right to communicate to a specific email/fax number shown on its records, and/or to a website provided notice of a new posting is sent to the owner; the member must consent and not have revoked the consent to e-com; the communication must create a record that can be retained, retrieved and reviewed; the association must be able to reasonably identify that someone sending a communication to a message board is in fact the member; and that E-Sign law verification requirements must also be met.
 Generally, these require advising the member that their consent can be limited or withdrawn and that hard copies of all communications can be obtained and the procedures relevant to consent and obtaining copies.